tattlemuss/minymiser/README.md

 The "/python" directory contains my prototyping area.
 It tries to compress the files in various ways:

-- using LZSA1 vs LZSA2 format
+- using "simple" LZ vs LZSA2 format (.ymp vs .ymp2 output)
 - compressing the streams individually, all as a large single group, or as selective groups of registers (e.g. storing registers 0 and 1, the square-wave period of channel A, together)
 - using simple delta-packing with a bitmask to reduce size (the "traditional" way to pack)

-The C++ packer and runtime only currently support the LZSA1 format, and register streams packed individually.
+The C++ packer and runtime only currently support the "simple" LZ format, and register streams packed individually.
 (It would be good to support LZSA2.)
 This matches the ".all.ymp" files produced by the Python packer.